Greece, a country of stunning natural beauty and rich history, has long wooed global travelers and digital nomads alike.

 The Carnival is all about dancing, eating, drinking, and parading around.
 Clean Monday (a public holiday) marks the end of the Carnival when people go outside and fly kites.

 Winter chill still lingers but it is a lot sunnier with less precipitation.
-It is still low season and hence, fewer crowds.
+It is still low season and fewer crowds.
 It is the best time to visit Athens and Delphi without pushing through tourist queues.

 The Greek Independence Day is in March and you can expect parades, drinking, food, and a lot of fun.